$k$-path graphs: experiments and conjectures about algebraic connectivity and $\alpha$-index: Introduction

 According to \cite{Brinkmann:13}, using lists of graphs can help as a source of ideas to formulate conjectures or possible counterexamples in the study of Graph Theory.
 There are several web pages containing lists of graphs (e.g., the lists by Brendan McKay\footnote{http://cs.anu.edu.au/$\sim$bdm/data/}, Gordon Royle\footnote{http://mapleta.maths.uwa.edu.au/$\sim$gordon/}, Markus Meringer\footnote{http://www.mathe2.unibayreuth.de/markus/reggraphs.html}, Frank Ruskey\footnote{http://www.theory.cs.uvic.ca/$\sim$cos/}, and Ted Spence\footnote{http://www.maths.gla.ac.uk/$\sim$es/}.
 The book \textit{Atlas of Graphs} (\cite{Read:98}) contains lists of drawings of various graphs, including their adjacency lists.
 More recently, the latest version of the graph database \textit{House of Graphs} (\cite{Coolsaet:23}) provides a metadirectory containing lists of all non-isomorphic graphs up to a given order for various graph classes.
 The directory allows searching for graphs in the available lists.

 The objective of this work is to produce lists of $k$-path graphs of bounded order, for $k \in \{2, 3, 4\}$ in $g6$ format.
 To our knowledge, there are no graph lists in $g6$ format available for $k$-path graphs.
-By using these lists, we look for information about the structure of fixed order $k$-path graphs that attain the largest and smallest values of some eigenvalues, algebraic connectivity, and $\alpha$-index.
-In a previous paper (\cite{Justel:23}), the particular case of $2$-path graphs of bounded order was analyzed, and conjectures about the largest and smallest value of the algebraic connectivity were stated.
+By using these lists, we look for information about the structure of fixed order $k$-path graphs that attain the maximum and minimum values of the algebraic connectivity, and $\alpha$-index.
+In a previous paper (\cite{Justel:23}), the particular case of $2$-path graphs of bounded order was analyzed by using lists of graphs in $g6$ format, and conjectures about the maximum value of the algebraic connectivity was stated.
+Unlike this new article, in that previous publication, the maximum value of algebraic connectivity was also analyzed for maximal outerplanar graphs of bounded order, by using lists of graphs in $g6$ format.

 This paper is organized as follows.
 Section~\ref{sec:conceitos} presents basic concepts on Graph Theory and Spectral Graph Theory.
 In Section~\ref{sec:metodologia}, information about the construction of lists of $k$-path graphs for fixed and limited $k$ and $n$ is introduced.
 Section~\ref{sec:resulteexperimentos} presents the results obtained for the experiments executed with the lists of $k$-path graphs.
 In Sections~\ref{sec:metodologia} and~\ref{sec:resulteexperimentos}, the contributions of this work are given.
 Final remarks are presented in Section~\ref{sec:concideracoesFinais}.